 - As always, restart your phone and check for an update.

 - One solution that had been said to work is to backup your iPhone, then perform a factory reset and restore the phone using the backup.

 - It could also be a hardware issue.
 Reach out to Apple Support or go to an Apple Store to get repairs or a replacement.

 Problem: Touch ID has stopped working

 People on the Apple forums have been having trouble with Touch ID.
-The feature has stopped working completely or has trouble functioning.
-On the iMore forums, one user has been unable to use Touch ID while it’s plugged in and charging.
+The feature has stopped working completely or has trouble functioning, with some users reporting that they can’t use Touch ID while the iPhone is plugged in and charging.